UDST Hosts Inaugural Winter School For Academics In AI, Software Engineering

 Date

+The event brought together leading experts, academics, and graduate students to explore cutting-edge AI and SE advancements, promoting innovation and knowledge exchange in these dynamic fields.

-The winter school featured a four-day programme filled with industry talks, technical talks, hands-on workshops, and a panel discussion by distinguished speakers from across the globe.
+The Winter School featured an intensive four-day programme filled with industry talks, technical talks, hands-on workshops, and a panel discussion by distinguished speakers from across the globe.

-Participants engaged in presentations and hands-on workshops on topics such as transforming industrial automation into industrial autonomy, advancing software engineering with large language models, conceptualising digital twins, and the implementation of generative pre-trained transformers.
+Participants engaged in presentations and hands-on workshops on topics such as transforming industrial automation into industrial autonomy, advancing software engineering with large language models (LLMs), conceptualising digital twins, and the implementation of generative pre-trained transformers (GPTs).
 Other highlights included a panel discussion on the synergy between AI and software engineering and a detailed exploration of ethical software engineering practices.

-Dr Salem Al-Naemi, president, UDST emphasised the significance of the event:“Hosting the Winter School in Artificial Intelligence and Software Engineering sheds light on UDST's commitment as a leading institution in advancing innovation and technology in Qatar.
+UDST President Dr. Salem Al Naemi emphasised the significance of the event,“Hosting the Winter School in Artificial Intelligence and Software Engineering sheds light on UDST's commitment as a leading institution in advancing innovation and technology in Qatar.
 We are proud to partner with the Ministry of Communications and Information Technology to provide local and international students and the academic community with cutting-edge tools and expertise.
 This initiative aligns with the Third Qatar National Development Strategy by promoting knowledge-sharing and collaboration to build resilient and technology-driven professionals.”

 Legal Disclaimer: